ashleywaite/django-more/django_types/README.md

 _contribute_to_class()_ provides the hooks to regain previous states during migration and make the field actually operable in that state, based on the type_name.

 _clone()_ will copy the type_def where it exists, so that stateful fields remain stateful through model/field cloning, especially during migration.

-## DBType

-Also used is an overloaded _str_ class that allows for the use of parametised values in places where Django doesn't otherwise support them, such as in the db_type. (ie, this is necessary for enum usage on mysql)

 ## Django patches